-It is their belief that the performance of these works on period instruments gives them a freshness and vitality that might otherwise be lost
+It is their artistic belief that the performance of these works on period instruments gives them a freshness and vitality that might otherwise be lost

 Duo Amadè was formed by the violinist Catherine Mackintosh and the fortepianist Geoffrey Govier in the 1980s to concentrate upon performing the sonatas of Mozart.
 They have recorded the sonatas for Chandos, and have performed them at the Haydn Festival in Plzen, Czech Republic, the Mozart Festival in Cluj, Romania, the Royal College of Music, and the National Trust’s Hatchlands Park.

 Geoffrey Govier has played in many parts of the world, including Europe, New Zealand, the far and Middle East, and America both as a soloist and a chamber musician.
 He has been fortunate to play with many key figures in the period-instrument movement, including the singers Charles Daniels, Catherine Bott, Gerald Finley, the horn player Andrew Clark, and the chamber groups The Revolutionary Drawing Room and Ensemble Galant with whom he has made a number of recordings (BBC, Olympia, EMI and Hyperion).
 Having studied modern piano at the Royal College of Music in London, he studied fortepiano first privately with Melvyn Tan in London, with Stanley Hoogland in Amsterdam and then gained his doctorate from Cornell University, Ithaca, New York studying with Malcolm Bilson.